pydantic/pydantic/docs/usage/models.md

     The example above works because aliases have priority over field names for field population.
 Accessing `SQLModel`'s `metadata` attribute would lead to a `ValidationError`.

-### Recursive ORM models
+### Recursive models

-ORM instances will be parsed with `from_orm` recursively as well as at the top level.
+Model instances will be parsed recursively as well as at the top level.

-Here a vanilla class is used to demonstrate the principle, but any ORM class could be used instead.
+Here a vanilla class is used to demonstrate the principle, but any class could be used instead.

 ```py
 from typing import List